 Definition of adviser/advisor:

 Every school should have a professional adviser to help students understand what are they good at.

 Our sport benefit centre is looking for Junior Advisor.
 Apply today!

-Correct spelling, explaination: this form is more common as a job title in American English, but in any other field adviser wins the battle.
+Correct spelling, explanation: this form is more common as a job title in American English, but in any other field adviser wins the battle.

-Correct spelling, explaination: this form is more popular in whole English-speaking world.
+Correct spelling, explanation: this form is more popular in whole English-speaking world.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)

 or return to main search.